-For each scrum artifact, there is an associated scrum commitment that ensures quality and keeps the team focused on delivering.
+There is an associated scrum commitment for each scrum artifact that ensures quality and keeps the team focused on delivering.
 The scrum commitments are the product goal, the sprint goal, and the definition of done.

 The team’s to-do list evolves because members learn more or market shifts happen.
 This changes what items are relevant.

-The scrum commitment for the product backlog is the product goal.
-To plan the work for each sprint, teams must have an idea of their product’s objective.
+The scrum commitment to the product backlog is the product goal.
+To plan the work for each Sprint, teams must have an idea of their product’s objective.
 Each team needs to have multiple product goals over their lifetime, but the focus needs to be on one at a time.

-They’re chosen before each sprint cycle at a meeting called “sprint planning.”
-The fundamental goal of any given project cannot be compromised during this process.
-It covers what exactly needs to get done and how much time should go into accomplishing that.
+They’re chosen at a meeting called “sprint planning.”
+You cannot compromise the fundamental goal of any given project during this process.
+It covers what needs to get done and how much time should go into accomplishing that.

 The scrum commitment here is the sprint goal, which is the purpose of the sprint goal.
-This goal helps everyone focus on what needs to be done and why.
+This goal helps everyone focus on what they need to do and why.

 Lastly, the increment is the end goal of a sprint.
 It can be referred to as done, an epic completed successfully, or the team’s definition of done.

-The definition of completing the sprint hinges on what the sprint is for.
-If it’s for a larger product, you can complete a sprint without shipping the product.
+The definition of completing the Sprint hinges on what the Sprint is for.
+If it’s for a larger product, you can achieve a sprint without shipping the product.
 You can still work in sprints, but your definition of “done” might be finishing a part of the larger product.

-The scrum commitment here is the definition of done.
-This means that when a product increment is delivered, it is marked as “done” according to what has been defined as “done” by the team.
+The scrum commitment is the definition of done.
+When you deliver a product increment, it is marked as “done” according to what the team defines as “done.”

-This ensures the standard of quality is met and can differ between organizations and teams.
+This ensures that quality is met and can differ between organizations and teams.

-The scrum framework is a set of sequential events that teams perform on a regular basis.
+The scrum framework is a set of sequential events that teams perform regularly.

 These rituals are where we see the most variation for different team types.
-It can be difficult to know which ones will work best for your own company’s needs.
-Some find doing them time-consuming, but others use them as important check-ins.
+It can be challenging to know which ones will work best for your own company’s needs.
+Some find doing them time-consuming, but others use them as essential check-ins.

-We recommend starting out by performing each ceremony with every sprint until you have an idea of what works best for your team.
+We recommend starting by performing each ceremony with every Sprint until you have an idea of what works best for your team.
 You’ll have enough information from testing before making any permanent changes.

 Backlog grooming is the job of a product owner.

-The product owner’s main responsibility is to drive the project towards its vision and have an understanding of what customers want.
+The product owner’s primary responsibility is to drive the project towards its vision and understand what customers want.

-The planning meeting is the place where every development team member voices their opinions on what needs to be in the sprint.
+The planning meeting is where every development team member voices their opinions on what needs to be in the Sprint.